antz22/ultimate-guide-to-flutter/README.md

 Essentially, if something like a String is declared and is supposed to be assigned a valid value like 'Hi!', in the case that it somehow is assigned a null value (basically, assigned a value of nothing), then all sorts of problems start to happen - some parts might start missing text, functionalities, etc.

-Flutter's null safety helps developers with fixing these issues by using powerful IDE features that force developers to be more strict with null checking.
+Flutter's null safety helps developers fix these issues by using powerful IDE features that force developers to be more strict with null checking.
 This means that developers have to account for the situations in which the variables they declare might take on null values.

 In null safety, there are 3 important symbols to know about.
 The '?' symbol, the '!' symbol, and the '??' symbol.